WE BUILD CUSTOM KITS!

-Students can plan and conduct an investigation using the Dancing Robots to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+Students can use the ScooterBots to plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on an object's motion.

-Students can make observations and/or measurements of the Dancing Robots motion to provide evidence that a pattern can be used to predict future motion.
+Students can use the ScooterBots to make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.

-Students can plan and conduct an investigation using the Dancing Robots to provide evidence that the change in an object's motion depends on the sum of the forces on the object and the mass of the object.
+Students can use the ScooterBots to plan and conduct an investigation to provide evidence that the change in an object's motion depends on the sum of the forces on the object and its mass.

-Students can plan and conduct an investigation using the Dancing Robots to use mathematical representation to support the claim that the total momentum of a system of objects is conserved when there is no net force on the system.
+Students can build and rebuild the ScooterBots in an investigation to understand the mathematical representations to support the claim that the total momentum of a system of objects is conserved when there is no net force on the system.

-Students can use the Dancing Robots to test a design, build, and redefine a devise that works with given constraints to convert one form of energy into another form of energy.
+Students can construct the ScooterBots in an investigation that requires them to design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.